r0b0/debian-installer/README.md

 ## Hacking

-Alternatively to running the whole browser based GUI, you can run the `installer.sh` script manually from a root shell.
+Alternatively to running the whole browser-based GUI, you can run the `installer.sh` script manually from a root shell.
 The end result will be exactly the same.
 Just don't forget to edit the configuration options (especially the `DISK` variable) before running it.